What Is Piggybacking Credit & How Does It Work?

 Piggybacking isn’t the only way to build your credit.

-There are many different types of credit cards.
-Secured cards, for instance, require you to make a security deposit to receive a line of credit, which makes them easier for people with no credit history to qualify for.
+You could instead turn to one of the other different types of credit cards.
+Secured credit cards, for instance, require you to make a security deposit to receive a line of credit, which makes these cards easier for people with no credit history to qualify for.
 The credit limit on the card is typically equal to the security deposit amount.

 Recommended: Does Applying For a Credit Card Hurt Your Credit Score?